luttero/maud/docs/_posts/2023-07-03-new-version-2.999.markdown

 Download from [Goggle drive][gdrive]

-To download here on gothub the program and source check on [MAUD download][maud-download].
+To download here on github the program and source check on [MAUD download][maud-download].

 To start tutorials are probably the best and can be found at [MAUD tutorials][maud-tutorials].